CalebEverett/elevate/README.md

-# Responsive Single Page Layouts
+# Responsive Single Page Elevate Site
-This project is for my course Responsive Single Page Layouts.
-It uses Sass, Compass, Susy 2.0 and shows a variety of techniques including dockable menus, responsive grids, tween and parallax effects, etc.
+This project is for the initial fundraising efforts for Elevate, which will provide world class career education to high school graduates not prepared for college